SCROLL DOWN FOR ALL OWNERS MANUALS and for power supplies for standalone products!

 Yes, there are low-power directly-heated subminiature tubes, like the 1J24B tetrode used in the L-1 VCA module.
 They are quite limited in voltage gain and applications, because they were designed to save power in battery-operated equipment.
 We use the NOS tubes we use, and not the 1J24B or similar ones, for reasons of performance and availability.
 Most Metasonix designs can NOT be implemented with low-power tubes.
 Linear power supplies, with big fat power transformers and heatsinks, are generally better for running Metasonix modules.
 Yes, they are heavier, less efficient, and usually more expensive than switching supplies.

-If you want to run more modules, especially if you are building your own cabinet, please use oversized power supplies.
+If you want to run more modules and are DIYing, especially if you are building your own cabinet, please use oversized power supplies.
 We strongly recommend Power One/International Power 3-amp linear supplies (or larger).
 This is an advanced modification, not for beginners.
 See below.

 Linear supplies are generally preferred over switching types, although some switchers are quite high-quality and make good substitutes for linear supplies.
 If you use ANY kind of switching supplies, overrate them drastically.
 If you’re trying to run five or six R or RK modules, use switching supplies rated for at least 5 amps.
 Surplus switching supplies are usually okay IF they have ample current ratings, although you should check them for switching/RF noise.
 In a complex analog electronic system like a modular synthesizer, noisy supply rails can cause all kinds of strange and intermittent problems.